 Anatomy of a head-on collision

 Head-on collisions happen for several reasons.
 They tend to occur on windy, curvy roads with nothing more than a yellow painted strip separating both lanes.
 They can also happen at intersections when vehicles making a left turn collide head-on with oncoming traffic.
 In extremely rare cases, drivers may travel the wrong way on an interstate or crash through the median barrier.
-But the primary causes of head-on collisions include:
+But the common causes of head-on collisions include:

 - Distracted driving